tjoyner/ofvioletsandlicorice/chapter17.md

 He hadn't expected that request.

 "To Tokyo, with Maria?" he asked, to buy time.
 He looked at her, she had a calm demeanor, was smiling.
 Buying more time, he said, "Start by hearing what your mother has to say... we need her to agree.
-You know."
+As you know."

 He'd taken the easy road and felt ashamed.
 He'd let her do whatever she wanted and the results had certainly arrived.
 But it was hard to choose 'no,' once you got off on the wrong foot.
 He said, "We don't know much about Maria...
 Japan is far away..."